limads/bayes/README.md

 ## Serialization and graphical representation (planned)

-A probabilistic model (both a prior and a sampled posterior) will admit a serialized JSON representation, which is a convenient way to tweak, fit and compare separate models, without requiring source changes.
+A probabilistic model (both a prior and a sampled posterior) will admit a JSON representation, which is a convenient way to tweak, fit and compare separate models using a high-level API (such as the command line), without requiring source changes.
 Also, a model will have a graphical (.png/.svg) representation, offered by the `petgraph` crate (via `graphviz`).

 # Development status